caleb531/jcanvas-website/_core_docs/animateLayers.md

 $('canvas').stopLayer('myBox', true);
 ```

-You can also delay animation for all layers in a group using the `delayLayerGroup()` method
+You can also stop animation for all layers in a group using the `stopLayerGroup()` method

 ```js
 $('canvas').stopLayerGroup('myGroup');